almic/zombie-game/README.md

 # Footstep sounds

-- [ ] Rework positional audio player to play on process, but submit sound played in physics process
+- [X] Rework positional audio player to play on process, but submit sound played in physics process
+- [X] Set up walking sound resources for grass
+- [ ] Add sound to player walk
-- [ ] Set up walking sound resources for grass and "default" (concrete)
+- [ ] Set up sound resources for "default" (concrete)
 - [ ] Add sound groups to walkable surfaces
 - [ ] Attach positional audio player to characters to play sounds from ground when walking